metabrainz/musicbrainz-docker/README.md

 ### Build search indexes
 In order to use the search functions of the web site/API you will need to build search indexes.

-* `sudo docker-compose run --rm indexer /home/search/index.sh`
+* `sudo docker-compose run --rm indexer python -m sir reindex`

+Depending on your machine, this can take quite a long time (not as long as the old indexer took though).

 ### Replication
 Replication is run as a cronjob, you can update the [crons.conf](musicbrainz-dockerfile/scripts/crons.conf) file to change when replication will be run.